 Disney has famously characterized all its jobs in this way.
 Anyone playing a character walking around Disney World or a ride operator, for example, would have a front stage job, while those working in accounting or maintenance fill a backstage role.

-That’s why, when you’re hiring, you need to think about front stage and backstage when defining a role, as it might be the most important trait to hire for.
+That’s why, when you’re hiring, you need to think about the front-stage and backstage when defining a role, as it might be the most important trait to hire for.

 Different Skills for Different Roles

-When you hire someone into your business, you should be thinking about whether the role is front stage or backstage and whether the candidate has the skills and personality to match that role.
+When you hire someone into your business, you should be thinking about whether the role is a front-stage or backstage role and whether the candidate has the skills and personality to match that role.
 If you’re hiring someone who will be exposed to your clients daily, like a telemarketing rep or maybe a receptionist, you want to hire someone who enjoys engaging with other humans.
-This is critical because these front stage folks will represent your brand to your customers, and they need to fulfill that role well.
+This is critical because these front-stage folks will represent your brand to your customers, and they need to fulfill that role well.